ahmetbugraozer/cleanify/README.md

 ## Installation

-You can download the apk file for your mobile version [here.](https://drive.google.com/file/d/1aZid1MKiSme8mbvEuRBGsurVhkxYLLeP/edit)
+You can download the apk file from [here.](https://drive.google.com/file/d/1aZid1MKiSme8mbvEuRBGsurVhkxYLLeP/edit)

 ## Technologies